NaluKit/gwt-maven-springboot-archetype/README.md

 Change directory to your generated project and issue the following commands:

 1. In one terminal window: `mvn gwt:codeserver -pl *-client -am`
-2. In another terminal window: `mvn jetty:run -pl *-server -am -Denv=dev`
+2. In another terminal window: `mvn spring-boot:run -pl *-server -am`
-3.
-Or if you'd rather use Tomcat than Jetty, use `mvn tomcat7:run` instead of `mvn jetty:run`.
-And if you'd rather use SpringBoot, use `mvn spring-boot:run -pl *-server -am -Denv=dev` instead of `mvn jetty:run`.

 Note that the `-pl` and `-am` are not strictly necessary, they just tell Maven not to build the client module when you're dealing with the server one, and vice versa.

+// TODO ....

 ### Profiles